 Applicants who fail to successfully complete any phase of the selection process will be notified, in writing, following the completion of that phase.
 If a position opening is not listed, then we are not accepting applications at this time.
 Applicants are directed to periodically check this Hamilton County Sheriff’s Office online at www.hcso.org for future employment opportunities.

-Phone Calls regarding applications will not be accepted.
-Applicants are advised not to call the Hamilton County Sheriff’s Office regarding the application process.
+Phone calls regarding applications will be accepted.
+Applicants are advised to call Sgt.
+Michelle Moore @ 946-6595 of the Hamilton County Sheriff’s Office regarding the application process.